Tuhin0106/Food-App/README.md

-# TOMATO - (Full Stack Food Delivery Application)
+# TOMATO - (Mern Stack Food Delivery Application)
 ## Live link - https://tomato-ri41.onrender.com
-This is a full-stack Food Delivery Application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Tomato is a Food Delivery Application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It demonstrates the implementation of a scalable and interactive platform for ordering food online.

 # Features:
 ## User Registration & Login :